-Strong two-factor authentication is becoming more popular across many industries.
-The type of business niche is not really important, as long as there is a user accessing a website or an application that stores valuable data there’s necessity to protect credentials and secure the authentication process.
+Strong FIDO-based two-factor authentication is becoming more popular across many industries.
+The type of business niche is not really important; as long as a user is accessing a website or an application that stores valuable data, there’s necessary to protect credentials and secure the authentication process.

-User Access Security Broker from Secfense addresses cybersecurity risk primarily in big and medium-sized companies.
-All industries can benefit from Secfense UASB as long as they use web applications with login restricted access.
+User Access Security Broker from Secfense addresses cybersecurity risks primarily in big and medium-sized companies.
+All industries can benefit from Secfense UASB as long as they use web applications with login-restricted access.

-Cybercriminals often target the healthcare sector because, unlike the banking, insurance, and capital markets sector or e-commerce industry, the healthcare cybersecurity budget is much smaller, and therefore cybersecurity is much weaker.
+Cybercriminals often target the healthcare sector because, unlike the banking, insurance, and capital markets or e-commerce industry, the healthcare cybersecurity budget is much smaller, and cybersecurity is much weaker.

 The financial services industry was one of the pioneers of two-factor authentication due to the much bigger risk of hacking attempts in this particular sector.
 There are also various local and international regulations that require banks to use strong 2FA in order to protect their customers and employees.
-Some examples of these regulations are the PSD2 directive (Payment Service Direct 2) and GDPR (General Data Protection Regulation).
+Some examples of these regulations are the PSD2 directive (Payment Service Direct 2), GDPR (General Data Protection Regulation), NIS2, or Digital Operational Resilience Act (DORA).
 Secfense designed microauthorizations to make the financial industry employee application journey almost untouched while at the same time substantially increasing the security level.
 Microauthorizations add additional authorization requirements within the application wherever it’s needed.

 The digitalization trend is challenging government institutions to introduce changes to their infrastructure and slowly make a shift to cloud and mobile.
 Strong two-factor authentication increases the security of government institutions and allows them to step into a zero-trust security approach for both government officials as well as the citizens that access public sector applications.
-With such a great number of people using this technology, two-factor authentication needs to provide both security as well as the easiness of use.
+With such a great number of people using this technology, two step authentication needs to provide both security and ease of use.

 The ecommerce sector is one of the industries that is tied by various security regulations and directives.
 The PSD2 is designed to create fair competition between the banking industry and modern payment service providers (PayPal, Google Wallet, Wepay, etc.).
 That means strong two-factor authentication for online purchases.
 E-commerce is the sector that has a lot to lose in case the security policies are not obliged due to GDPR regulation.
 In case of the breach, GDPR directive can lead e-commerce businesses to pay huge fines as compensation for not protecting well enough their customers’ private data.